 - Empower Black students with the tools to reach their full leadership potential

-- Strengthen the engagement of Black students at the University and the surrounding Bay Area community
+- Strengthen the engagement of Black students at the University and in the surrounding Bay Area community

-- Create pathways for Black students to move successfully through their University careers and into rich and rewarding professional careers
+- Create pathways for Black students to move successfully through their University experience and towards fulfilling leadership and career exploration.

-- Build a more inclusive, equitable, and diverse group of campus and national leaders practicing ethical leadership
+- Build a more inclusive, equitable and diverse group of ethical campus and national leaders

 What are the benefits of the Black Leadership Fellowship?